Oil and Gas

 Rigs can house hundreds of workers at a time, creating opportunities for both entry-level talent and highly experienced specialists.
 Daily responsibilities might include drilling operations, equipment maintenance, logistics coordination, or safety checks.

-At Orion, we recruit for a wide range of global oil rig positions, including:
+At Orion, we recruit for a wide range of oil rig positions, including:

 Commissioning Technician